 Probably the most iconic form of Egyptian jewellery is the broad layered collar known as a “wesekh” (or “weskhet”).
 This collar often had a counterpoise which hung down between the shoulder blades which was referred to as “mankhet” (“that which lives”).
 The collar was composed of cylinders or tubes strung in horizontal rows around a central choker.
 The collars often have an outer row of leaf-shaped pendants, but sometimes the leaf beads are strung between two rows of horizontal beads.

 In art, the wesekh collar was favoured by both the gods and the pharaohs.
-From the Eighteenth Dynasty this was the form of necklace most often given to officials, dignitaries and soldiers as a mark or honour.
-Although the wesekh collar was often made of gold, example made of other precious metals (such as copper and silver), gemstones (most notably Feldspar, Carnelian, Jasper, Turquoise and Lapis), stone and faience have also been recovered.
+From the Eighteenth Dynasty, this was the form of necklace most often given to officials, dignitaries, and soldiers as a mark of honour.
+Although the wesekh collar was often made of gold, examples made of other precious metals (such as copper and silver), gemstones (most notably Feldspar, Carnelian, Jasper, Turquoise and Lapis), stone, and faience have also been recovered.

 The menat collar was closely associated with the goddess Hathor.
 It was composed of numerous strings of small beads gathered at each end and threaded through two or more larger circular beads.
 Many examples also have a counterpoise which often included an inscription to Hathor or an image of the goddess.

 The menat was usually worn by priests and priestesses of Hathor, and was used by female and male dancers along with the Sistrum (also associated with Hathor).
 It is thought that it was also used as a musical instrument when combined with the sistrum.
 The earliest examples so far discovered belonged to two priestesses of Hathor who lived during the Old Kingdom.